Nomnomburger/Nomnomburger/README.md

 ### Hi there 👋😀

-My name is Winston, and I am a Grade 11 Student located in Markham Ontario.
-I enjoy UI design and app development, and I participate in the VEX Robotics Competition.
-In my free time, aside from doing schoolwork, I work on web projects, tinker around on my computer, and work on VEX Robots!
+My name is Winston, and I am a Grade 12 Student located in Markham Ontario.
+I enjoy digital design and brand design.
+Aside from doing schoolwork, I work on web projects, ride my bike, and tinker around on my computer!

-- 🔭 I’m currently working on a new personal portfolio website
+- 🔭 I’m currently preparing my university applications
-- 🌱 I’m currently learning more about C++ and web technologies
+- 🌱 I’m currently learning more about web technologies
 - 🔗 Visit my website at https://www.winstonzhao.ca

 <!--